shaansubbaiah/bmsce-paper-ripper/README.md

 - Renames the files with the exam type and year held
 - Papers from different years of a particular subject are placed in a common folder

+## Setup

+- Clone the repo `git clone https://github.com/shaansubbaiah/bmsce-paper-ripper.git`
+- Run `pip install -r requirements.txt`
+- Set the branch, sem, etc in `ripper.py`
+- Run `python ripper.py`

+NOTE: In case you get an issue due chromedriver not being present in PATH, try following [this tutorial to add it to your path](https://zwbetz.com/download-chromedriver-binary-and-add-to-your-path-for-automated-functional-testing/)

 ## TODO

 - Download files asynchronously